rumblefrog/Steam-Group-Invite/README.md

 - There might be a server freeze for about **0.5** second while it's performing RSA calculation which only occurs once per session
 - Steam username/password must be <= 32 characters
-- Steam only allows 64 bit group ID
+- Steam only allows 64-bit group ID

 # Download